Breast Augmentation Houston

 During your breast augmentation consultation with Dr. Erika Sato, you will start with discussing your desired volume change, shape, and feel.
 With these goals in mind you will choose either implant-based or fat-grafting augmentation.

 Implant-based breast augmentation allows the patient a variety of choices.
-It is ideal for patients who desire significant volume change and patients who do not have enough body fat to transfer.
+It is ideal for patients who desire significant volume change (greater than 1 cup size or more than 150 cc) and patients who do not have enough body fat to transfer.

 The following are considerations when choosing the right breast implant for you: